-Amazon's director of Silk development, Jon Jenkins, told EFF that "secure web page requests (SSL) are routed directly from the Kindle Fire to the origin server and do not pass through Amazon's EC2 servers," according to a blog Auerbach published earlier today.
+Amazon's director of Silk development, Jon Jenkins, told EFF that "secure web page requests (SSL) are routed directly from the Kindle Fire to the origin server and do not pass through Amazon's EC2 servers," according to a blog that Auerbach published earlier today.

 "That was one of the main reasons why we asked [Amazon] questions," said Auerbach, "because their messaging on that was so unclear."

-Last month, Amazon had said only, "We will establish a secure connection from the cloud to the site owner on your behalf for page requests of sites using SSL," a statement that some interpreted to mean that Amazon would use a man-in-the-middle SSL proxy to accelerate users' SSL browsing.
+Last month, Amazon had said only, "We will establish a secure connection from the cloud to the site owner on your behalf for page requests of sites using SSL" -- a statement that some interpreted to mean that Amazon would use a man-in-the-middle SSL proxy to accelerate users' SSL browsing.

-Silk will not accelerate SSL-encrypted browsing, said Auerbach, a win for users who may have been worried about Amazon seeing data used to log into secured sites, including banking, email and shopping websites.
+Silk will not accelerate SSL-encrypted browsing, said Auerbach -- a win for users who may have been worried about Amazon seeing data used to log into secured sites, including banking, email and shopping websites.

 Amazon also assured EFF that it will only log a limited amount of data received from Silk users, including the destination URL, a timestamp, and a token that identifies a session.
 The data is retained for 30 days, Amazon said.